benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

                 1,
                 0,
                 0,
-                isPhone and 29 or 36
+                isPhone and 28 or 34
             ),

-        BackgroundTransparency =
+        BackgroundTransparency = 1,
-            1,

         Text =
-            "click where you want to shoot — the Gun gets equipped and put away for you",
+            "click where you want to shoot — gun equips and gets put away automatically",

         TextColor3 =
             Colors.SubText,